Chemmart Amoxycillin and Clavulanic Acid 875mg/125mg

 Things to be careful of

-Tell your doctor as soon as possible if you do not feel well while you are taking amoxycillin and clavulanic acid or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking amoxycillin and clavulanic acid.

 - diarrhoea (several loose bowel movements per day), indigestion, pain in the stomach, nausea (feeling sick) or vomiting (being sick)